My Accidental Journey into FPV Drones

 Mini 3 Pro FPV

-I quickly realized that perhaps there was more to this drone and FPV thing than I initially realized, it was soon here after i started to get more targeted content from most of the social media sites.
-This lead me down quite the FPV rabbit hole, the amount of information was plentiful but scarce.
+I quickly realized that there was more to FPV drones than I initially thought.
+Soon after, I started seeing more targeted FPV content across social media.
+This led me down a deep FPV rabbit hole — the amount of information was plentiful but also scarce in parts.

-I flew a few flights with this using the Motion Controller and Goggles 2 and while I found the Motion Controller amazing as a introduction device into FPV I could tell I wanted more, more control, more speed, more flipping, more crashing.
-It was a blast!
+I flew a few times using the Motion Controller and Goggles 2.
+While the motion controller was an amazing introduction device for FPV, I quickly realized I wanted more: more control, more speed, more flips, and yes, more crashes.
+It was an absolute blast!

 DJI Avata FPV with Motion Controller 2

-I then purchased a DJI FPV Controller.
-The main benefit of this controller vs motion controller was that it allowed me to practice true flying in the sim and eventually real flight.
+To get more precise control, I purchased a DJI FPV Controller.
+The main advantage of this controller over the motion controller was that it allowed me to practice true flying in simulators and eventually real life.

-Off to the local park for some pokemon go, with my wife as my visual observer.
-Overall it was a success, the simulator practice easily carried over and I was flying, it was a bit windy that day which is something you can't practice in the simulator, but I quickly figured it out.
+I headed to the local park for some Pokémon Go, with my wife acting as my visual observer.
+Overall, it was a success.
+The simulator practice translated well, though it was a bit windy that day — something you can’t always prepare for in a simulator.
+I quickly figured it out and adapted.

 First real flights in manual mode.

-That brings us to today, I have been flying, crashing, watching and editing, just trying to have fun, learn, and hopefully inspire people to try FPV in the future.
+That brings us to today.
+I’ve been flying, crashing, watching, and editing — all in the name of having fun, learning, and hopefully inspiring others to try FPV in the future.

 Thanksgiving day flight edit

-In the coming days, weeks, months, I hope to share with you everything I experience as I venture further into FPV.
+In the coming days, weeks, and months, I look forward to sharing everything I experience as I venture deeper into the world of FPV.